gordillo-ramon/blog/content/post/2021-09_Monitoring_springboot_embedded_infinispan/index.md

 And last one is related to performance in the caches.
 Memory usage and time that takes to do operations in the cache are shown.

 ![Performance Panel](images/panel3.png)

+As you can see, after first put that warms the microservice, average put time is very low, but the more impressive one is get time, that takes less than a millisecond and so it cannot even be seen.